s27840213/Vue-Devtool-Bug-Rereproduction/README.md

 # Vue Devtool Bug Reproduction with Pug
 <!-- Give me a README template -->
 ## Description
 This is a bug reproduction for new Vue Devtool.
-When it's used with Pug, vite will throw a critical error.
+When it's used with Pug, vite-plugin-vue-inspector will throw a critical error.

 ## Steps to reproduce
 1. Clone this repo